victor-smirnov/jenny-old/README.md

 Jenny is not a compiler, its a source-to-source transpiler producing C++ code as an output (together with other artifacts like Protobuf interfaces and SWIG bindings), either for direct compilation into an executable or a C++ library module to use with other C++ applications.
 Jenny is not a competition or replacement for C++, but a *legacy-free* modernization for better productivity.
 The language will be co-evolving with C++, stacking on top of its semantics and a huge set of libraries.
 Codebase matters and C++ has it.

 The transpiler will be developing using service-oriented cloud-friendly asynchronous data-flow model, with public API and interactive Web interfaces.
 Classical file-in/file-out command-line mode will also be provided for integration with existing build tools.
 Currently, Memoria provides only in-memory and on-disk (single-machine) storage options, but this is more than enough for typical use case of such transpiler.
 Interested integrators can implement cloud-native storage option for Memoria for themselves and reimplement the transpiler at the scale of the Cloud.

+## Using Memoria for Code Model

+Memoria is a C++ metaprogramming framework for general-purpose persistent data structures on top of key-value memory model.
+There are two basic complex data "formats":
+* B-Tree based dynamic versioned data *containers* and
+* Pointer-based LinkedData *documents* allocated compactly in arenas with predictable binary data layout.

+Containers are versioned and may have arbitrary size.
+Documents have value semantics and can be stores as data values in containers.
+They may also have arbitrary binary data size, but optimized to be small.
+LinkedData documents are similar to JSON, but unlike the latter, the former support much more data types natively, besides strings, numbers, maps and arrays.
+LinkedData documents are immidiately quaryable, no data type conversion is necessary for processing.
+They are nearly ideal storage format for parsed abstract syntax trees.